Chapter 9. Compute Engine:

 Copy the bytes directly, they’d be useless without the encryption keys.

-Google comes up with its own random encryption key for your disk and stores
+Google comes up with its own random encryption key for your disk and stores that in a secure place with access logged.

 You can elect to keep these keys for yourself and give Google the key only